bradysalz/mint-sankey/README.md

 Run the tool with `python sankey-gen.py`.
 The default output file is `output.txt`.
 Copy the contents of that file into [SankeyMatic](http://sankeymatic.com) and enjoy!

+## TODOs

+High level features I'd like to add:

+* Support for different time periods (right now hard-coded as month for income)
+* Add example `transactions.csv` and `output.txt` as a reference
+* More tests in `sankey-gen.py`
+* Learn some sort of CI tool!

 ## License

 Do what you want, see `LICENSE.md`